 Allison Zaucha for The Washington Post/Getty Images

-California voters rejected Proposition 16, which would have restored the right of public colleges and universities to consider race and ethnicity in admissions and financial aid.
+Tomorrow, Californians will vote on a measure -- Proposition 16 -- to restore the right of public colleges and universities to consider race and ethnicity in admissions and financial aid.

-The measure would have repealed Proposition 209, which voters approved in 1996.
-The 1996 measure barred the state from considering race and ethnicity in decisions made by state agencies.
-It inspired other states to put similar measures on their ballots, which voters largely approved.
-The California measure led to an immediate sharp decline in Black and Latinx enrollment at the top University of California campuses.
+The measure would repeal Proposition 209, which California voters approved in 1996.
+The 1996 measure inspired other states to vote similarly.
+The measure led to an immediate sharp decline in Black and Latinx enrollment at the top University of California campuses.
 Since then, Latinx numbers have grown substantially, but not by as much as the state's Latinx population has grown.
 Asian enrollments have grown substantially since the passage of Prop 209.
-The share of white enrollments has not changed dramatically, while Black rates have remained low.
+The share of white enrollments has not changed dramatically, while Black rates have fallen.

 A poll by the Latino Community Foundation found that a slim plurality of the Latinx population agreed with the proposal (50 percent to 48 percent).
 However, the poll also asked the voters what they perceived Prop 16 to do.
 Thirty-two percent believed that voting yes would preserve the status quo and block the consideration of race and ethnicity in admissions.